About Us

 The Constitution of India ensures equality, freedom, justice, and dignity of all individuals and implicitly mandates an inclusive society for all including persons with disabilities.

 According to the Census 2001, there are 21.9 million persons with disabilities in India who constitute 2.13 percent of the total population.
-This includes persons with visual, hearing, speech, locomotor, and mental disabilities.
+This includes persons with visual, hearing, speech, locomotor, and mental disabilities and all other 21 types of disabilities.
 Seventy-five percent of persons with disabilities live in rural areas, 49 percent of the disabled population is literate, and only 34 percent are employed.
 A focus on social rehabilitation has now replaced the earlier emphasis on medical rehabilitation.

 India’s National Policy for Persons with Disabilities recognizes that Persons with Disabilities are a valuable human resource for the country and seeks to create an environment that provides them equal opportunities, protection of their rights, and full participation in society.